Explicit coupling argument for nonuniformly hyperbolic transformations: Introduction

 Related results using the coupling method for uniformly expanding maps can be found in both simpler and more complicated situations (usually in low dimensions) in recent papers, for example~\cite{Eslamiapp,Sulku}.
 See also~\cite{Liverani01} for an approach using Birkhoff cones for one-dimensional maps.
 None of these results are formulated in such a way that they can be cited in~\cite{KKMsub1,KKMsub2}.
 In this paper, we work in a general metric space and present a much shorter and more elementary proof than was previously written down.
 The results then feed into the more complicated argument required in the nonuniformly expanding/hyperbolic setting.

+\begin{rmk} After circulating a first version of this paper, we were made aware by Oliver Butterley and Jean-Ren\'e Chazottes of previous work of Zweim\"uller~\cite{Zweimuller04} which handles the uniformly expanding case.
+Using a coupling argument for uniform expanding Markov maps defined on a general compact metric space,~\cite{Zweimuller04} shows how to obtain exponential decay of correlations with explicit control on the various constants, just as is shown in this paper.
+Moreover, the setting in~\cite{Zweimuller04} (within the uniformly expanding setting) is more general than the one considered here since we assume full branches whereas~\cite{Zweimuller04} assumes a ``finite images'' condition.
+Assuming full branches simplifies matters considerably but suffices for our purposes in~\cite{KKMsub1,KKMsub2}.

-\begin{rmk} Zweim\"uller~\cite{Zweimuller04} uses a coupling argument for uniform expanding maps defined on a general compact metric space; compactness being used to obtain an invariant density via an Arzel\`a-Ascoli argument.
+The compactness assumption in~\cite{Zweimuller04} is used only to to prove existence of an invariant density via an Arzel\`a-Ascoli argument.
 The proof below of Proposition~\ref{prop-inv} shows how to bypass this, so that compactness of the metric space is not required.
-(For an alternative argument, see~\cite{ADU93} or~\cite[Lemma~4.4.1]{Aaronson}.)
-In all other respects, the treatment in~\cite{Zweimuller04} seems as straightforward as the one presented here and holds in a more general context (we assume full branches which simplifies matters somewhat and is sufficient for our purposes in~\cite{KKMsub1,KKMsub2}).
-Indeed, it is implicit in~\cite{Zweimuller04} that the desired explicit control on various constants (for uniformly expanding maps) is obtained.
-For ease of reference, we make explicit this control of constants. \end{rmk}
+For an alternative argument to prove existence of an invariant density without using compactness, see~\cite{ADU93} or~\cite[Lemma 4.4.1]{Aaronson}.

+Hence our results for uniformly expanding maps in Section~\ref{subsec-UE} are not new.
+We include the results for a number of reasons: (a) completeness, especially as they feed into our results for nonuniformly expanding/hyperbolic systems (Sections~\ref{subsec-NUE} and~\ref{subsec-NUH}) which are new; (b) The arguments are very short and direct; (c) The explicit nature of the constants is stated in a way that is convenient for easy reference (in [32] it is necessary to read the entire proof to see that it gives explicit uniform bounds for the constants). \end{rmk}

 \begin{rmk} Keller \& Liverani~\cite{KellerLiverani99} considered continuous families of uniformly expanding maps and developed a perturbative theory that gives uniform estimates on the spectra of the associated transfer operators.
 This idea was used by~\cite{DemersZhang13} in the situation of dispersing billiards.
 However, inducing from continuous families of nonuniformly expanding maps to families of uniformly expanding maps may fail to preserve any useful notion of continuous dependence.
 In particular, the examples in~\cite[Section~5]{KKMsub1} and in~\cite{KKMsub2} do not satisfy the hypotheses of~\cite{DemersZhang13,KellerLiverani99}.